jdillard/murder-mystery/source/content/plotlines/bellingham-1889/plot/_index.md

 **Key Alibis to Track:**

-- **Bennett (guilty):** "I stepped out for fresh air on the terrace - needed to think about his proposal"
+- **Bennett (guilty):** "I stepped out for fresh air on the terrace - needed to think about the evening's discussions"
 - **Donovan:** "I was in the library, reviewing some papers I brought"
-- **Frances Larrabee:** "I was instructing the cook about the next course"
+- **Lottie Roth:** "I was in the garden, getting some fresh air after the announcement"
 - Others should have plausible but not ironclad alibis

 **Host's Role:** Ask follow-up questions: "Miss Roth, did you see anyone else when you were in the garden?"
 "Mr. Bennett, how long were you outside?
 Anyone see you return?"